DR. CATHERINE SCHRANKEL

 I am a developmental biologist with a background in immunology.

-I am interested in the interface between the cellular defense systems of the developing embryo and its external environment.
+I study the interface between the cellular defense systems of the developing embryo and its external environment.

-As an NIH-funded Postdoctoral Fellow at the Scripps Institution of Oceanography (University of California, San Diego), I study ABC transporters.
+As an NIH-funded Postdoctoral Fellow at the Scripps Institution of Oceanography (University of California, San Diego), I focus on ABC transporters.
 I'm working to understand the roles of these membrane proteins in the protection and function of two very important cell types:

 1) The gut epithelia, and their interactions with commensal or pathogenic microbes and natural products.